George Enescu and Toronto (2)

 February 1937

-Leaving Toronto in early January 1937, Enescu continued his tour South of the border.
-But the plan was for him to return on the shores of Lake Ontario a month later, to conduct and perform with TSO.
+After leaving Toronto in early January 1937, Enescu continued his tour south of the border.
+However, the plan was for him to return to the shores of Lake Ontario a month later to conduct and perform with the Toronto Symphony Orchestra.

-It must have been the Toronto premiere of the Romanian Rhapsody no 1, his world famous work first performed in 1903.
-The Globe and Mail was raving after the concert, listing the lovely gowns on display at the Massey Hall.
+The February 1937 concert at Massey Hall likely marked the Toronto premiere of his renowned Romanian Rhapsody No. 1, which was first performed in 1903.
+The Globe and Mail praised the event, even noting the lovely gowns on display at Massey Hall.

-1937 was a successful and happy year for George Enescu.
-Later that year, in December, he married the love of his life, princess Maria (Maruca) Cantacuzino, whom he knew for over 30 years.
-He was 56, she was 58.
+1937 was a successful and joyful year for George Enescu.
+In December, he married the love of his life, Princess Maria (Maruca) Cantacuzino, with whom he had shared a bond for over 30 years.
+He was 56, and she was 58.

 April 1938

-Hard working Enescu returns to Toronto’s Massey Hall, and this pre-concert article rightfully reveals him not only as a premium violinist, but as a remarkable composer of the 20th century.
+Diligent and dedicated, Enescu returned to Toronto’s Massey Hall, and this pre-concert article aptly highlights him not just as a master violinist, but also as a remarkable composer of the 20th century.

 February 1939

-The war was still a few months away.
+The war was still a few months off.

-For the third year in a row, George Enescu returns to Toronto as a conductor-composer-violinist.
-This article reveals the name of the French violin maker that Enescu used.
+For the third consecutive year, George Enescu returns to Toronto as a conductor, composer, and violinist.
+This article also reveals the name of the French violin maker whose instrument Enescu used.

 December 1946

-After four concerts in three consecutive years (1937, 1938, 1939), Enescu’s relationship with TSO’s Sir Ernest MacMillan was flourishing.
-In September 1940, the great Canadian wanted to have Enescu as a guest conductor for the orchestra’s whole season.
-The Romanian had to decline, the war preventing him to leave Bucharest (more details here).
+After four concerts over three consecutive years (1937, 1938, 1939), Enescu’s relationship with TSO’s Sir Ernest MacMillan was thriving.
+In September 1940, MacMillan expressed a desire to have Enescu as a guest conductor for the entire season.
+However, the Romanian had to decline, as the war prevented him from leaving Bucharest.

-After this failed attempt, it would take another six dark years to have him return to Toronto.
-In the summer of ’46, genius violinist Yehudi Menuhin – a former student – had visited Enescu in Bucharest and convinced him to leave communist Romania for good and move to the United States.
-The 6th of September 1946 Enescu and his wife Maruca left by boat in the port of Constantza.
-He was known to never use airplanes.
-He was officially to tour the United States, travelling on a diplomatic passport signed by the dark communist leader Petru Groza.
-When arriving to New York, Menuhin arranged his mentor’s refugee status paperwork.
+After this unsuccessful attempt, it would take another six bleak years for Enescu to return to Toronto.
+In the summer of 1946, the brilliant violinist Yehudi Menuhin—one of his former students—visited Enescu in Bucharest and persuaded him to leave communist Romania for good and move to the United States.
+On September 6, 1946, Enescu and his wife, Maruca, set sail from the port of Constanta, as he was known to avoid airplanes.
+Officially, he was to tour the United States, traveling on a diplomatic passport signed by the communist leader Petru Groza.
+Upon arriving in New York, Menuhin helped arrange the paperwork for his mentor’s refugee status.

-Enescu and Maruca decided months later to leave USA and settle in Paris instead, but while in North America he found time to return to Toronto, where he was still fondly remembered.
-To announce the concert, The Globe and Mail had to use a 7-year old picture from his last visit.
+Months later, Enescu and Maruca decided to leave the USA and settle in Paris instead.
+However, during their time in North America, he found the opportunity to return to Toronto, where he was still fondly remembered.
+To announce the concert, The Globe and Mail had to rely on a seven-year-old photo from his last visit.

-It was Enescu’s fifth and last appearance in Toronto.
-He was 65.
+It was Enescu’s fifth and final appearance in Toronto.
+He was 65 years old.

 May 1955

-Enescu’s work ethic kept him busy for the next years, but in 1950 he suffered a stroke while on stage as a conductor in London.
-A second stroke, in 1954, left him half paralyzed.
-He passed away at the beginning of May 1955, in Paris, and is buried in Pere Lachaise, close to Hector Berlioz.
+Enescu’s strong work ethic kept him busy in the following years, but in 1950, he suffered a stroke while conducting on stage in London.
+A second stroke in 1954 left him partially paralyzed.
+He passed away in early May 1955 in Paris and was buried in Père Lachaise Cemetery, near Hector Berlioz.

 September 2019

-73 years after Enescu’s last visit to Toronto, a tradition is about to be born in the city that loved him so much: the George Enescu Festival.
-A branch of the massive festival held every two years in his homeland Romania, the inaugural edition features four world class events, one of which is in Montreal.
-Read all the details here.
+Seventy-three years after Enescu’s last visit to Toronto, a new tradition is set to begin in the city that cherished him: the George Enescu Festival.
+This event is a branch of the grand festival held every two years in his native Romania.
+The inaugural edition will feature four world-class events, including one in Montreal.